 Mental health, and the well-being of those working in music has been a central strand of Un-Convention for over a decade.
 Over this time, we have been able to work with a host of inspirational organisations, such as The Warren in Hull, and with neuroscientists and healthcare professionals to look at ways in which we can best support the well-being of people working in the sector.
 This has culminated in our current work, alongside Manchester Camerata and Brighter Sound where we are helping to develop a Music and Health strategy for musicians and residents in Greater Manchester.
 The work comes under the umbrella of the Greater Manchester Music Commission and looks to align with the Creative Health Strategy of the city region.
 Our ambition is that 38,000 young people, and 15,000 care home residents each year have access to music and creative writing-based interventions that are proven to have measurable and long-term benefits on well-being and life outcomes.

-Over the course of the 110 Un-Conventions to date, we have partnered with organisations in 25 countries over 5 continents to exchange knowledge and ideas, and to support the mobility of artists into and out of the UK.
-This has involved working with a diverse range of organisations, from Eurosonic and Primavera, through to Palestine Music Expo.
+Over the course of the 111 Un-Conventions to date, we have partnered with organisations in 25 countries over 5 continents to exchange knowledge and ideas, and to support the mobility of artists into and out of the UK.
+This has involved working with a diverse range of organisations, such as Eurosonic and Primavera.
 We are also one of the founding partners of the JUMP European Music Market Accelerator Programme.
 This programme supports music entrepreneurs from across Europe, from tech, live, publishing, recording and social change to develop innovative solutions to make the sector more efficient, equitable and fair.
 Working with partners in France, Italy, Greece, Czech Republic, and Portugal, to date we have supported 45 change making initiatives involving participants from 38 countries.

 We are also working with the Musicians’ Union and MaMA Conference and Showcase Festival in Paris to look at how artists mobility between the UK and EU can be better supported and improved going forward, and are a founding member of the Association of UK Music Exporters.